HarperDB/documentation/docs/applications/README.md

 Breed.sourcedFrom(BreedSource, { expiration: 3600 });
 ```

 HarperDB provides a powerful JavaScript API with significant capabilities that go well beyond a getting started guide.
-See our documentation for more information.
+See our documentation for more information on using the [`harperdb` module](../reference/harperdb.md) and the [Resource interface](../reference/resource.md).